See our latest News and Views and latest Newsletter. (Scroll down or access through menue at top)

 Exciting contributions made for causes in Tibet and Afghanistan and our latest Nepal project (As at April 2022)

 Our wonderful evening at the Montrose Ute Museum on April 26th 2022 raised over $1100.
-All of this is now on its way to Nepal to help the Handicapped Service Center and other educatinal and humanitarian projects
+All of this is now on its way to Nepal to help the Handicapped Service Center and other educatinal and humanitarian projects.
+See our latest major endeavor with the Handicapped Hospital in Kathmandu (just before Newsletters)

 Making a difference by supporting local communities in Nepal with humanitarian aid, literacy, educational and medical supplies, plus earthquake relief and child trafficking mitigation